Pediatric Nurse Practitioner (PNP)

 Primary Care (PC) Track

 The PNP-PC practices wherever pediatric patients are in need of primary care.
 The focus for the PNP-PC is an ongoing relationship with the child and family in the delivery of comprehensive health care and coordination of health services.
 Accordingly, course work concentrates on foundational knowledge of child growth and development, health promotion and disease prevention behaviors and interventions, and common acute/chronic illnesses and/or conditions.

 Acute Care (AC) Track

 Students will begin with foundational coursework in advanced pathophysiology, advanced pharmacology, and advanced health assessment.
-The curriculum builds on this foundation adding advanced didactic pediatric coursework and exposing students to varied clinical rotations through pediatric primary, acute, specialty, and chronic care content and clinical sites.
+The curriculum builds on this foundation adding advanced didactic pediatric coursework and exposing students to varied clinical rotations through pediatric primary, acute, specialty, and/or chronic care clinical sites.
 While students will choose a track (e.g. PC, AC), the entire first layer of curriculum is identical for everyone.
 As each student progresses, clinical immersion in track-specific experiences are individually mapped to ensure students graduate, not only with a broad exposure to the role, but also some deep learning opportunities.